marios-pz/uni_scheduler/README.md

 When the database is ready, CLI version will be deprecated and renamed to `cli` Both of course will be share one MongoDB.

+(DISCLAIMER: Actual website is in Greek, this is HTML edited)
 ![image](https://user-images.githubusercontent.com/30930688/163730102-f6919906-e34c-41f0-b2ce-a6e071dfe30b.png)

 ![docker](https://i.morioh.com/4ced3d48df.png)